ADGEfficiency/energy-py-linear/README.md

 )
 ```

-When optimizing, we can input data for both the high and low temperature loads - both will be met by gas boilers if the CHP chooses not to generate.
+When optimizing, we can use interval data for the high and low temperature loads.
+These thermal loads will be met by gas boilers if the CHP chooses not to generate.
+The `epl.chp.Generator` is allowed to dump both high temperature and low temperature heat.

+To dispatch a CHP generator:

 ```python
 import energypylinear as epl